How To Bet On Horse Racing: A Beginner’s Betting Guide

 - How do you bet on live horse racing online?

-- How much money do you need to bet on horse racing?
+- And how much money do you need to bet on horse racing?

 - How is payout calculated in horse racing?